nickw1/lilt/README.md

 ```
 it will first ask you for the directory you wish to store the SQLite database (`lilt.db`) and the directory you wish to store the notes (which will be a subdirectory called `notes`).

 Please enter those directories.
+You can also choose whether you would like admin users to edit notes directly from within `lilt` (recommended on an intranet, you might want to turn off on a public server for security reasons).
 The setup tool will then exit.
-You will notice that in the main lilt directory, a file called `.env` has been created, storing the location of the database and the notes.
+You will notice that in the main lilt directory, a file called `.env` has been created, storing the location of the database, the notes, and whether notes editing is enabled.

 ### Setup an admin user